How are we supporting teachers with artificial intelligence?

 We’ve created a helpful video, less than 10 minutes long, which gives you an overview of AI in education.
 This covers the basics of what AI is, how it can be used in assessments, and what you as teachers are expected to do.
 It’s a useful foundation to ensure you can get the most from our other AI support content.

-What support is OCR providing?
+What support is already available from OCR?

-We’ve two more AI webinars coming up this autumn term.
-The first will focus on how you can manage the use of AI in your school or college.
-You’ll be joined by our team of subject advisors and guest teachers, who’ll be discussing how to put together an AI policy, and how to guide students to use AI appropriately.
+Our second webinar focused on how you can manage the use of AI in your school or college.
+Our team of subject advisors and guest teachers discussed how to put together an AI policy, and how to guide students to use AI appropriately.
+Watch the recording of this webinar.

-Our final autumn term webinar will be led by our compliance team, who will highlight strategies and tools for detecting student AI use, and the steps you can take to address any concerns.
-Book to attend this free webinar.
+Our third webinar was led by our compliance team, who highlighted strategies and tools for detecting student AI use, and the steps you can take to address any concerns.
+Watch the recording of this webinar.

 What other guidance should I be aware of?

-Earlier this year the JCQ issued guidance on the use of AI in assessments which defines misuse of AI and what you should do if it is suspected.
+The JCQ issued guidance on the use of AI in assessments which defines misuse of AI and what you should do if it is suspected.
 The guidance also details what schools need to do when it comes to AI policy, and teacher and student guidance.

 How can I get answers to my questions about AI?